solomonxie/issues_blog/solomonxie/solomonxie.github.io/markdown/issue-49.md

 - Try to **`factorize`** the `dominator` if you can.
     - Assume two variables `A & B`
     - Apply the `Partial Fraction Expansion` technique.
-- Apply the basic `Logarithm Rule` to solve the parts.
+- Apply the basic `Log Rule` to solve the parts.

 ### Example